TobiLight/alx-low_level_programming/0x0C-more_malloc_free/README.md

 # 0x0C.
 C - More malloc, free

-This projecy is focused on the use of malloc and free.
+This projecy is focused on the use of malloc, exit, calloc and realloc.

 * **[0-malloc_checked.c](./0-malloc_checked.c)** - Write a function that allocates memory using malloc.
   * Prototype: `void *malloc_checked(unsigned int b);`